-Please see the ACROSS (Archives Cross Boundaries) website, the National Archives Administration National Development Council (government documents), the Ministry of Culture website, and Taiwan Theological College’s Church Historical Archives (material on Christianity in Taiwan and the February 28 incident—information is in Chinese).
+Please see the ACROSS (Archives Cross Boundaries) website, the National Archives Administration National Development Council (government documents), the Ministry of Culture website, and The Church Historical Archives (material on Christianity in Taiwan and the February 28 incident).
 More information is available below.

 The ACROSS website features archives from Academia Sinica (including the archives of the Institute of Taiwan History, the archives of the Grand Secretariat [Ming and Qing documents), Digital Archives for Memories and Narratives of Taiwan, among others), Taiwan Historica (including their archives of Taiwan under Japanese rule), the National Palace Museum, the National Science and Technology Museum, the National Library of Public Information, the National Taiwan Museum, and the Li-Tien-Lu Puppet Theatrical Foundation, among others.
 Some of the listed archives, for example National Central Library, have clickable links, so that you can get a small quick view of items such as Taiwanese stone rubbings, photographs of nineteenth-century Taiwan, and class books from the Japanese period.
 The Taiwan Film Digital Archives Databases also has a very nice English site, and many of the university archives are worth investigating.